-Pavna K. Sodhi, Ed.D. is a registered psychotherapist, author, researcher, and educator with over 20 years of psychotherapy and research experience.
+Pavna K. Sodhi is a culturally responsive registered psychotherapist, author, and adjunct professor with over 20 years of psychotherapy and research experience.

 Registered with the College of Registered Psychotherapists of Ontario (CRPO)